roger-luiz/roger-luiz/README.md

 ### ⚡ About-me

 > I'm 16 years old, I'm living in Minas Gerais, BR.
 I am passionate about Back-end and Front-end development technologies.
 I am an independent student and I like to study for the official documentation of the technologies.
+I’m currently learning Node.js

 💬 Ask me about anything on my [Telegram](https://t.me/AB4NT5S)